-The data gathered during the recruitment process can also provide valuable insights into the performance of your interview team.
-For example, you can keep track of the number of resumes received, candidates invited to interviews and offered extended.
+The data gathered during the recruitment process can also provide interview performance measurement.
+For example, you can keep track of the number of resumes received, candidates invited to interviews and offers extended.
 This information can assist you in identifying trends and patterns that may indicate areas for improvement in your hiring process.
 In a review of the literature on recruiting analytics.
-MacCurtain and Nguyen (2016) found that tracking data during the recruitment process can provide valuable insights.
+MacCurtain and Nguyen (2016) found that tracking data during recruitment can provide valuable insights.
 Into the hiring process’s effectiveness and identify improvement areas.

-Interview analytics software (like BarRaiser) can help measure the performance of your interviewers and interview plans.
+Interview analytics software (like BarRaiser) can help in interview performance measurement.
 BarRaiser can provide detailed insights into the effectiveness of your recruitment process.
-It also provides information on the success rate of interviewers (an interviewer’s correlation with final hire/no-hire decision).
-Also include the quality of candidates go through interviews, the success rate of offer extensions, time to hire, and overall cost per hire.
+It also includes information on the success rate of interviewers (an interviewer’s correlation with final hire/no-hire decision).
+Also, the quality of candidates who go through interviews, the success rate of offer extensions, time to hire, and overall cost per hire.

 Finally, the overall quality of the job interview is another important metric to consider.
 This includes factors such as the structure and clarity of the questions asked.
-Along the overall atmosphere and professionalism of the interview.
+Along with the overall atmosphere and professionalism of the interview.
 In a review of the literature on unstructured interviews.
 McCann and Antaki (2004) found that overall interview quality can impact the effectiveness of the interview.
-Ensuring that your interview team is well-train.
-Is able to ask high-quality questions can improve the overall quality of the interview and lead to better hiring outcomes.
+You are ensuring that your interview team is well-trained.
+Being able to ask high-quality questions can improve the overall quality of the interview and lead to better hiring outcomes.